"""********************************************************************************

 factor_amount : int, optional

-The amount of factors to represent this array.
-The array will have
+The amount of factors $n$ to represent this matrix.
+The matrix will have

 the dimension $2^n \times 2^n$, where n is the amount of factors.